rjaros87/pm-home-station/README.md

 ## Assemble the home PM station

-1. Connect the PlanTower device with ICD10 adapter (~~like on photo below~~).
+1. Connect the PlanTower device with ICD10 adapter
 > Caution!
 The pins on the PlanTower device are located in the top right corner.
 Numeration starts from the right top corner (1) and ends in the left bottom corner (10).

 2. Connect IDC10 adapter (bigger pins :smile:) to the UART-USB adapter.
-Wire connections are presented in table below.
+Wire connections are presented in table below
 > Caution!
 The adapter must have separate VCC pin for 5V or switch between 3.3V and 5V.
 The PlanTower device works on 5V voltage.

 ICD10 adapter | UART-USB adapter